Seismic magnitude scales

 Seismic magnitude scales are used to describe the overall strength or "size" of an earthquake.
 These are distinguished from seismic intensity scales that categorize the intensity or severity of ground shaking (quaking) caused by an earthquake at a given location.
 Magnitudes are usually determined from measurements of an earthquake's seismic waves as recorded on a seismogram.
-Magnitude scales vary on what aspect of the seismic waves are measured and how they are measured.
+Magnitude scales vary based on what aspect of the seismic waves are measured and how they are measured.
 Different magnitude scales are necessary because of differences in earthquakes, the information available, and the purposes for which the magnitudes are used.

 Earthquake magnitude and ground-shaking intensity

 The Earth's crust is stressed by tectonic forces.
 When this stress becomes great enough to rupture the crust, or to overcome the friction that prevents one block of crust from slipping past another, energy is released, some of it in the form of various kinds of seismic waves that cause ground-shaking, or quaking.

 Magnitude is an estimate of the relative "size" or strength of an earthquake, and thus its potential for causing ground-shaking.
-It is "approximately related to the released seismic energy."
+It is "approximately related to the released seismic energy".

 Intensity refers to the strength or force of shaking at a given location, and can be related to the peak ground velocity.
 With an isoseismal map of the observed intensities (see illustration) an earthquake's magnitude can be estimated from both the maximum intensity observed (usually but not always near the epicenter), and from the extent of the area where the earthquake was felt.

 The intensity of local ground-shaking depends on several factors besides the magnitude of the earthquake, one of the most important being soil conditions.
 For instance, thick layers of soft soil (such as fill) can amplify seismic waves, often at a considerable distance from the source, while sedimentary basins will often resonate, increasing the duration of shaking.
 This is why, in the 1989 Loma Prieta earthquake, the Marina district of San Francisco was one of the most damaged areas, though it was nearly 100 km from the epicenter.
 Geological structures were also significant, such as where seismic waves passing under the south end of San Francisco Bay reflected off the base of the Earth's crust towards San Francisco and Oakland.
 A similar effect channeled seismic waves between the other major faults in the area.